Skip to main content

 • Revenue Share Percentage: 75%

-Using these values, the calculation would be as follows:
+Using these values (excluding price impact and hourly borrow fees), the estimated calculation would be as follows:

-Total revenue to be deposited into JLP pool:
+Total estimated revenue to be deposited into JLP pool:

 To determine your specific share or weight in the total JLP pool, use the following formula: